Microlocal Theory of Legendrian Links and Cluster Algebras: Grid Plabic Graphs and Legendrian Links

 {\bf Legendrian twist knots.} Let us consider the family of GP-graphs $\bG_n$, indexed by $n\in\N$, that we have depicted in Figure \ref{fig:Example_Twist}.
 Each GP-graph $\bG_n$ has two long horizontal bars and it is obtained by inserting a staircase with $n$ steps between two vertical bars, themselves located at the leftmost and rightmost position.
-Figure \ref{fig:Example_Twist} draws $\bG_1$ and $\bG_2$ in the first row, and $\bG_3$ on the left of the second row.
+Figure \ref{fig:Example_Twist} draws $\bG_1$ (left) and $\bG_2$ (middle).
 By using Figures \ref{fig:RulesFronts1} and \ref{fig:RulesFronts2}, fronts for the associated Legendrian knots $\La(\bG_n)$ are readily drawn: Figure \ref{fig:Example_TwistFront} depicts fronts for $\La(\bG_1)$ and $\La(\bG_2)$.
-In general, we conclude that $\La(\bG_n)$ is a max-tb Legendrian representatives of a twist knot, with zero rotation number.
+In general, we conclude that $\La(\bG_n)$ is a max-tb Legendrian representative of a twist knot, with zero rotation number.
 Note that Legendrian twist knots are classified in \cite{EtnyreNgVertesi13}.
-In particular, the Legendrian knot $\La(\bG_1)$ associated to the GP-graph depicted in the upper left of Figure \ref{fig:Example_Twist} is the unique max-tb Legendrian representative of $m(5_2)$ with a binary Maslov index.
+In particular, the Legendrian knot $\La(\bG_1)$ associated to the GP-graph depicted in the left picture of Figure \ref{fig:Example_Twist} is the unique max-tb Legendrian representative of $m(5_2)$ with a binary Maslov index.
 This is one half of the well-known Chekanov pair.\footnote{The other max-tb representative of $m(5_2)$ is not isotopic to $\La(\bG)$ for any GP-plabic graph $\bG$.}